aiman-al-masoud/deixiscript/README.md

 - possible problem with where in instantiateConcept() and multiple legal values on same attribute.

+- tell()/instantiateConcept()/expand()/isConst() are currently serializing '*', which is partial information, as a constant, that may be very dangerous!!

 ## Limitations

 - no context sentitivity